 Raw diets and grain-free diets are not something I recommend.
 To feed a raw diet, it takes a lot of research and understanding of the proper nutrition for Dachshunds.
 It can also be very expensive.
 Grain-free diets are only beneficial if your Doxie has a grain allergy.
 I am a firm believer that a well-rounded diet should have some grain.

 Do your research and do not buy into the fad diets and specialty foods unless your short-haired Dachshund has a medical condition that requires a specialty diet.
 Remember, puppies do need quality puppy food and should not be switched to adult food until at least 6 months of age, but one year of age is better.

 Adults also require quality food that has a balanced analysis and they will not need a senior diet until they are about 10 years old.
 Many dog food companies will recommend changing to a senior diet at 7 years old but for a Dachshund, they really are not a senior until at least 10 years.

-The short-haired Dachshund does have the same health concerns as the wire haired and long haired varieties.
+The short-haired Dachshund does have the same health concerns as the wire-haired and long-haired varieties.
 IVDD or intervertebral disc disease is the most prevalent health concern for the short-haired Dachshund and unfortunately, more than 85% of all Dachshunds have some form of IVDD.
-In milder cases there is partial paralysis or loss of feeling and function in the limbs, more severe cases there is total paralysis.
+In milder cases there are partial paralysis or loss of feeling and function in the limbs, more severe cases there is total paralysis.

 Another serious health concern for short-haired Dachshunds is Progressive Retinal Atrophy (PRA) which causes blindness.
 PRA was originally a long-haired Dachshund health concern, but as breeders have interbred the three coat types, it has become problematic in all varieties.